google-parfait/tensorflow-federated/README.md

 # TensorFlow Federated

-TensorFlow Federated (TFF) is an open-source framework for machine learning and other computations on decentralized data.
+erated (TFF) is an open-source framework for machine learning and other computations on decentralized data.
 TFF has been developed to facilitate open research and experimentation with
 [Federated Learning (FL)](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html),